 According to the brochure, Tasmanian Government House is regarded as one of the best vice-regal residences in the Commonwealth.
 One of.
 Couldn’t be too many better?

 Tasmanian Government House Open Day

-Our plan was to buy lunch at the Farmers Market in Hobart, spread our blanket and take in the magnificent views.
-Unfortunately, Hobart’s weather stood in the way of the outdoor lunch idea.
-But sometimes you just have to be persistent when you’re Tasmanian!
+Our plan was to buy lunch at Farmers Market Hobart, spread our blanket and take in the magnificent views.
+Unfortunately, the Hobart weather foiled the outdoor lunch idea.
+But sometimes you just have to be persistent when you’re Tasmanian.
 Government House was worth the effort.
 There’s no doubt it is a breathtakingly gorgeous building.

 Inside Government House Tasmania

 We were a bit surprised to discover we were actually allowed inside.
-The poor carpet, with all those damp shoes tramping through!
+The poor carpet, with all those damp shoes tramping through.
 We were directed into the hallway by some very handsome policemen in full dress uniform, who commandeered all the umbrellas.
-Then we followed the roped-off path (guided by Government House staffers at every point) admiring the paintings, sculptures, grand piano & antiques.
+Then we followed the roped-off path (guided by Government House staffers at every point) admiring the paintings, sculptures, grand piano and antiques.

 The dining room, in regal red tones, was dressed for a formal dinner.
 Gold cutlery, crystal glasses, candles and flowers set a very festive scene.
-Bold patterns on the carpet vied for attention with the international arms painted on the ceiling; the chandeliers and the gold-edged wall mirrors.
+Bold patterns on the carpet vied for attention with the international arms painted on the ceiling.
+Chandeliers and gold-edged mirrors adorned the walls.

 Grand House Open Day

 With 73 rooms in total, Tasmanian Government House is very grand.
 Some of those rooms, while being lavishly decorated, are less relevant today.
 The French Room, originally a boudoir for the ladies, is now referred to as a charming curiosity.